HeathmontDataAnalytics/heathmontdataanalytics.github.io/topics/project-management.md

 ## Overview

 Effective project management is essential for delivering successful data projects.
 This section covers planning techniques, Gantt charts, and tracking progress.
+Lots of our focus for the project management is on tracking the progress of our SAT project and associated tasks.

 ## Key Concepts

 - **Gantt Charts**: Visualizing tasks and timelines.
 - **Milestones**: Setting key goals and deadlines.
-- **Critical Path**: Identifying the tasks which can run concurrently and which tasks will delay the whole project if they are delayed themselves
+- **Critical Path**: Identifying the tasks which can run concurrently and which tasks will delay the whole project if they are delayed themselves.
+The critical path is the set of tasks which will delay the whole project if they are delayed
 - **Risk Management**: Identifying and mitigating project risks.

 ## Learning Resources